rmbowen/opencv_http_mjpegstream/README.md

 Allows for multiple client connection to the mjpeg stream.

-MJPEG stream is sent using sockets connects using SOCK_STREAM.
-PORT is 8082
+MJPEG stream is sent using sockets connects using SOCK_STREAM. default PORT is 8082

+COMPILING (ASSUME OpenCV Configured correctly):

+Just run make

 USE:

-1.)
-Install OpenCV
-2.) make
-3.) ./testWebCam
+./testWebCamServer

+This will open the camera default = 0, and provide stream on 8082

+./testWebCamClient

+Once server is running this will connect and display the stream, default server is localhost and port 8082.

+OTHER USES:

---> You can access the stream from http://computerip:8082
+You can access the stream from http://computerip:8082, Currently some issues with direct access from browser or program such as VLC
-    (Recommend initially viewing stream from VLC then working with it elsewise)

---> You can also embed into an image on a webpage (you will obviously need a webserver then...)
+You can also embed into an image on a webpage (you will obviously need a webserver then...)
+SEE index.html as an example

 MODIFY STREAM PROPERTIES:

---> check out the #defines in testWebCam.cpp
+--> check out the #defines in testWebCamServer.cpp
 --> Can change, port, image compression, image width/height, and if local display is executed.

 Some known issues:

 --> Need to ctr+c to exit and sometimes you have unplugg and plug back in your web camera.
+--> Very slow when using browser directly and/or VLC.
+Fix coming soon.